Rainbow flag (LGBTQ): 1978 to 1979

 After the assassination of gay San Francisco City Supervisor Harvey Milk on November 27, 1978, demand for the rainbow flag greatly increased.
-In response, the Paramount Flag Company began selling a version using stock rainbow fabric with seven stripes: red, orange, yellow, green, turquoise, blue, and violet.
+In response, the San Francisco-based Paramount Flag Company began selling a version using stock rainbow fabric with seven stripes: red, orange, yellow, green, turquoise, blue, and violet.
 As Baker ramped up production of his version of the flag, he too dropped the hot pink stripe because fabric in that color was not readily available.
-San Francisco-based Paramount Flag Co. also began selling a surplus stock of Rainbow Girls flags from its retail store on the southwest corner of Polk and Post, at which Gilbert Baker was an employee.
+The Paramount Flag Company also began selling a surplus stock of Rainbow Girls flags from its retail store on the southwest corner of Polk and Post, at which Gilbert Baker was an employee.

 In 1979, the flag was modified again.
 Aiming to decorate the street lamps along the parade route with hundreds of rainbow banners, Baker decided to split the motif in two with an even number of stripes flanking each lamp pole.
 To achieve this effect, he dropped the turquoise stripe that had been used in the seven-stripe flag.
 The result was the six-stripe version of the flag that would become the standard for future production—red, orange, yellow, green, blue, and violet.